Parkinson’s Disease: Studies Identify Causes and Reasons for Hope

 In this post I’ll discuss why motor symptoms occur, research on neurogenesis in the substantia nigra of Parkinson’s patients, how exercise (especially forced exercise) and stress reduction reduce motor symptoms, and stories of recovery from Parkinson’s disease.
 As you will learn, reducing and potentially eliminating motor symptoms—and even restoring a sense of smell—is a realistic goal that Parkinson’s patients are already pursuing.

-How Motor Symptoms Occur
+How Motor Symptoms Occur in Parkinson’s disease

 The motor symptoms of Parkinson’s disease typically appear years after the disease process has begun—often 20 or more years after.
 (1) It’s estimated that motor symptoms appear when approximately 30 percent (2) to 60 percent of dopaminergic (dopamine-producing) neurons in the substantia nigra are lost.
 (3)